status-im/nimbus-eth2/docs/the_style_book/src/06_tooling.md

 ### Cons

-* Forking incurs some overhead when upgrading
+* Forking incurs overhead when upgrading
 * Transitive dependencies are difficult to coordinate
+* Cross-project commits hard to orchestrate

 ### Practical notes